 First off, I’ve heard a lot of rumors and opinions that Colon is a very dangerous city to live in.
 As a black man walking around Central Colon, I felt safer there than I do at night in the United States.

 It’s only dangerous if you lack common sense, walk around at night alone, and flash your valuables in public.
 I learned this the hard way when I put my cell phone down in an internet cafe and someone stole it.
-Never leave your valuables laying around.
+Never leave your valuables lying around.
 Always keep them in your pocket or bag.

 If you are a black man, then you will blend in quite nicely in Colon so you will have few worries.
 If someone asks you something, politely say “No Gracias” or just nod no.